OpenDriveLab/FreeTacMan/README.md

 - Yixuan Pan, Qingwen Bu, Zhuoheng Li, Jisong Cai, Yuxiang Lu, and Ningbin Zhang for their valuable insights and constructive discussions
 - Zhirui Zhang, Xinyu Yang, Fengjie Shen, Taoyuan Huang, and Lekai Chen for their assistance during the experiments
 - All user study participants for their valuable feedback

+We would like to thank:
+- Huijie Wang for helping to develop the demonstration page
+- Zherui Qiu for assisting with the supervision of the user study
+- Yixuan Pan, Qingwen Bu, Zhuoheng Li, Jisong Cai, Yuxiang Lu, and Ningbin Zhang for their valuable insights and constructive discussions
+- JAKA for generous support in the collection of our dataset
+- Yingxin Wang, Zhirui Zhang, Xinyu Yang, Fengjie Shen, Taoyuan Huang, and Lekai Chen for their assistance during the data collection

 ## 📄 License